Water for Life!

 The consequence of consuming insufficient water can be devastating to our body.
 The cells will start to draw water from the bloodstream instead, causing the heart to work harder.
 At the same time, when the kidneys fail to cleanse the blood effectively due to inadequate water, the liver and other organs will have to work harder, putting them under extra stress.
 Continuous water loss over time will speed up aging but increase risks of diseases and health issues such as constipation, dry and itchy skin, acne, nosebleeds, urinary tract infection, coughs, sneezing, sinus pressure, and headaches.

 So, how much water should you drink a day?
 How much water is enough for you?
-The minimum amount of water you need depends on our body weight.
-As a general guide, for two pounds of body weight, an ounce of water is required.
+This formula gives you only an estimate (The Healthy Skin Guide, 2009).
+The actual amount an individual needs depends on various factors like lifestyle, exercise, diet, etc. Also, pregnant women and nursing mothers would need more fluid to stay hydrated.
+As a general guide, the minimum amount of water you need depends on our body weight.
+For two pounds of body weight, an ounce of water is required.
 This means, approximately, for every 1kg of body weight, you would need 0.033 litre of water.

 Water (in litre) to drink a day = Your Weight (in kg) Multiply by 0.033